deepak2903/aws-eks-kubernetes-masterclass/08-NEW-ELB-Application-LoadBalancers/08-01-Load-Balancer-Controller-Install/README.md

 1. No k8s Service accounts as of now.

 # Configure kubeconfig for kubectl
-cat /user-home-path/.kube/config # view the content of kubeconfig eksctl get cluster # TO GET CLUSTER NAME aws eks --region <region-code> update-kubeconfig --name <cluster_name>
+cat /user-home-path/.kube/config # It is the kubectl configuration file , which stores all the information about EKS cluster. eksctl get cluster # TO GET CLUSTER NAME aws eks --region <region-code> update-kubeconfig --name <cluster_name>
 aws eks --region us-east-1 update-kubeconfig --name eksdemo1